 Here are some suitable substitutions to use when making this vegan creamy mushroom soup:

-- Fresh mushrooms - instead of white button mushrooms, use baby bella mushrooms or big portobello mushrooms.
-You can also use frozen mixed mushrooms that have been diced.
+- Fresh mushrooms - instead of white button mushrooms, use baby bella mushrooms or big portobello mushrooms, but these will make the soup have a stronger mushroom flavor and darker color.

 - Sage, thyme and parsley - substitute all three seasonings with an equal total amount of poultry seasoning.